jimmyskull/LUAunit/doc/index.rst

 ..
-LuaUnit documentation master file, created by
+LUAUnit documentation master file, created by

    sphinx-quickstart on Thu Aug 21 21:45:55 2014.
    You can adapt this file completely to your liking, but it should at least